Omega-Numworks/Omega-Guide/_pages/en_US/troubleshooting.md

   6. Select the Numworks driver, then press next
   7. The driver should be correctly installed, you can now connect in recovery mode and it should work.

+### Crash when starting Upsilon

+Upsilon tends to crash when you start it and the calculator is connected to a PC.
+Disconnect it before starting.

 ___

 ### Is you error not listed ?
 The provided solution didn't fix your problem ?
 Don't hesitate to ask on the [Omega Discord](https://discord.gg/X2TWhh9)